datocms/old-website/src/docs/ui-extensions/sdk-reference.md

 Sets the value of a specific field.

-To set the value of the current field the extension is attached to, you can use the [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath) method.

 The type of the value must match the expected field type.
 For example, if the extension is attached to a "single-line string" field you must pass a string.

 The method returns a Promise that resolves once the change has been acknowledged by the DatoCMS webapp.

+You can get the path of the field the extension is attached to using the method [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath).

 ```js
 // set the value of the 'title' field